 Very gently rub the anther of the male flower on the stigma of the female flower, being careful not to damage the female flower.
 Tape the petals closed again or cover the flower with a small piece of row cover about 6 x 6 inches, securing with a piece of twine, tied loosely at the base of the flower.
-After a couple days the female blossom will be beyond pollination and this cover can be removed.
+After a couple of days, the female blossom will be beyond pollination and this cover can be removed.

-Mark the stem of the hand pollinated squash with a bright coloured piece of yarn to remind you not to harvest this squash until it is mature.
+Mark the stem of the hand-pollinated squash with a bright coloured piece of yarn to remind you not to harvest this squash until it is mature.
 Once a squash plant has set fruit and is growing seed, the plant will slow down its production of female flowers.
 You’ll want to plant enough squash plants so that you have enough for food and enough for seed production.
 I usually keep one plant just for seed production and let 2 or 3 other plants produce fruit by bee pollination.